mherchel/herchel.com/src/blog/variables/index.md

   }
 }
 ```
-Note that we have to use prefixed versions of the property to include Safari and Firefox.
+Note that we have to use prefixed versions of the property for Safari and Firefox.

 ## Conclusion

 Hopefully you've learned a little about CSS Variables and React.
-CSS Variables are supported in all the major browser versions, but are not supported in Internet Explorer 11 (which is depreciated by Edge).
+CSS Variables are [supported in all the major browser versions](https://caniuse.com/#search=css%20variables), but are not supported in Internet Explorer 11 (which is depreciated by Edge).